Cryonectes: Description

 Cryonectes is characterized by a unique combination of characters including a very slight constriction between premaxillae and maxillae, its snout is greatly elongated and the mandible has a long symphysis bearing seven tooth position and retaining a ventral mandibular ridge.

+Phylogeny

 A cladistic analysis performed by Peggy Vincent, Nathalie Bardet and Emanuela Mattioli found it to be basal to Pliosaurus, Peloneustes and other pliosaurids.

 Etymology

 Cryonectes was first named by Peggy Vincent, Nathalie Bardet and Emanuela Mattioli in 2012 and the type species is Cryonectes neustriacus.
-The generic name is derived from kryos, Greek for "cold", and nektris, for "swimmer", and refers to the cool climatic conditions that prevailed during the uppermost Pliensbachian.
+The generic name is derived from kryos, Greek for "cold", and nektris (nektes), for "swimmer", and refers to the cool climatic conditions that prevailed during the uppermost Pliensbachian.
 The specific name is derived from the Frank kingdom of Neustrie which covered northwest France, created after the death of Clovis I.